emboldagency/embold-ruby-style/README.md

     - default.yml
 ```

-Now, run:
+## Usage

+Run:

 ```bash
 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependencies. `embold_ruby_style` will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.
+You do not need to include rubocop directly in your application's dependencies. `embold_ruby_style` will include a specific version of `rubocop` along with any required extensions.